Mitchell scores 29 points, Jazz beat Grizzlies for 2-1 lead

 MEMPHIS, Tenn.
+(AP) — Donovan Mitchell says he’s working his way back to his All-Star level.

+To the rest of the Utah Jazz, he looks just like himself.

-(AP) — Donovan Mitchell scored 10 of his 29 points in the fourth quarter and the top-seeded Utah Jazz beat the Memphis Grizzlies 121-111 on Saturday night to take a 2-1 lead in the first-round series.
+Mitchell scored 10 of his 29 points in the fourth quarter and the top-seeded Utah Jazz beat the Memphis Grizzlies 121-111 on Saturday night to take a 2-1 lead in the first-round playoff series.

+This was the second game back for Mitchell, who missed the final 16 games of the regular season and the first game in this series with a sprained right ankle.
+He was a bit more stoic in this game, and he said it was to help preserve himself for the end of games.

+“It’s a long game,” Mitchell said.
+“It’s been a while and just getting back into it.
+That’s really it.
+Understanding that trying to save your energy as much as possible, not needing to be as exuberant, I think that’s the right word to use, but I think just not being as loud and kind of demonstrative in my movements.”

-Mike Conley, in Memphis where he started his career, matched his regular-season and playoff career highs with seven 3-pointers and finished with 27 points.
+Conley, in Memphis where he started his career, matched his regular-season and playoff career highs with seven 3-pointers and finished with 27 points.

 Rudy Gobert had 15 points and 14 rebounds, Bojan Bogdanovic and Jordan Clarkson added 15 apiece, and Royce O’Neale had 12.